 Though we have provided enough information for you regarding various effective ways to fix the photos library on Mac, there are few other things you might want to know that will come in handy.

 By default, your System Photo Library is stored in the Pictures folder on your Mac.
 If you are fond of taking lots of pics, hard drive or solid-state drive can fill up easily, especially since more Macs ship with limited storage these days.
 However, you can move the System Photo Library to an external storage device.

 Follow these steps to prevent a corrupted Photos library

 Photos are surely the timestamps of our lives, making them invaluable.
 However, we might have those dreaded moments where we accidentally deleted some of the photos from our Mac, causing emotions of immense anxiety and distress.

 Here are some ways to prevent loss of your invaluable photos on Mac:

 Losing photos from your library can drive you absolutely mad.
-If you take precautionary measures however, such as backing up key photos, using the Mac OS Photos repair tool and keeping your macOS updated, you can avoid a lot of headache as well as heartache resulting from losing your beloved photos resulting from various glitches and corruption of files.
+If you take precautionary measures, however, such as backing up key photos, using the Mac OS Photos repair tool, and keeping your macOS updated, you can avoid a lot of headaches as well as heartache resulting from losing your beloved photos resulting from various glitches and corruption of files.